Electric-Coin-Company/zcash-android-wallet-sdk/docs/-sdk-synchronizer/get-address.md

 ### Parameters

-`accountId` - the optional accountId whose address of interest.
+`accountId` - the optional accountId whose address is of interest.
 By default, the first account is used.